-With a smart innovation, Qimarox has succeeded in increasing capacity.
+Qimarox increases palletizing capacity through smart innovations.
 The innovation concerns the way in which the trays are rotated in order to be able to stack them in the right pattern.
 Until recently, Qimarox used two parallel roller conveyors for this purpose.
 The trays that are supplied over these roller conveyors are automatically rotated a quarter turn by varying the speed of both roller conveyors a fraction of a second.
 ‘This is a technique that works well as long as the supply velocity remains limited.
 As speed increases, so does inaccuracy.
 This leads to malfunctions and therefore to stagnation,’ explains the engineering manager.

 The innovation consists of a smart sensor that continuously measures the position and orientation of the trays.
 If this sensor detects that a tray has been turned too much or too little, the operating software intervenes immediately, and a correction is made automatically.
 ‘Last year, we tested this innovation on a single palletizer.
 The result was an increase in capacity that was more than enough to also convert the other two machines,’ says the engineering manager.
 The plant manager adds: ‘An additional advantage is that pallet stacking quality has also been improved.
 Occasionally a tray would slip past that wasn’t turned enough.
 This leads to unstable stacks with a protruding tray.
 This can lead to problems in our warehouse, where we set strict requirements for the contours of pallets due to the high degree of automation.
 Complaints about this have been considerably reduced.’